Question

 Discovery

-Use when you want to emphasize bringing hidden issues to light.
-Excellent for audit, research, or investigative roles where uncovering concealed problems is valued.
+Excellent when you want to emphasize bringing hidden issues to light.
+Most effective for investigative work, audits, or analysis that exposed previously unknown problems.

 Clarified